mandyyeung/email-predictor/README.md

 ## Future Improvements

-* Account for other formats of names (middle names, use of dashes, first names of more than one name)
+* Account for other formats of names (middle names, use of dashes, first names of more than one name, etc.)

-* Use the API from [verify-email.org](http://verify-email.org/) to validate predicted email addressse
+* Use the API from [verify-email.org](http://verify-email.org/) to validate predicted email addresses